im-mou/items-manager/README.md

 Apart from the components styling, every view / design element has it's own SASS file and the main app has global styles reset rules applied to it.

-This app was developed have responsiveness in mind.
+This app was developed having responsiveness in mind.

 ## Testing